OsvaldN/MIE443_Contest2/README.md

 |   Osvald Nitski  |   1002456987   |
 |    David Rolko   |   1003037420   |2

+## About

+This is a submission for the design course **MIE443: Mechatronics Systems: Design and Integration** at the University of Toronto

 ## Running Group 20 Contest 2 Submission

 Open three terminals.
 Navigate to `catkin_ws` in each of them.